 String to expect

-When a SMTP, POP or IMAP check fails, the contact will receive an email like the example below that highlights the server being checked, date, time, location and explanation of why the SMTP, POP or IMAP check failed.
+Refusals, timeouts, and other errors that a SMTP, POP or IMAP check encounters trigger Uptime.com to issue an alert similar to the email example below.
+These alerts provide details about the server being checked, date, time, location and explanation of why the SMTP, POP or IMAP check failed.

 Finalizing Your Check